Our Yoga, into the Big World.

 Yoga has existed for more than 5,000 years.
 The culture of the Indus Valley, now known as Pakistan, is where it all began.
 The Harappan tribe, a matriarchal society that provided the first evidence of yoga, was founded along the fertile lands of the Saraswati River.
 It is believed that they practised Yama Ahimsa and Niyama’s Saucha, two of the five Yama's in yoga philosophy.

-But yoga has many different beginnings.
+But yoga has many beginnings.
 The history of yoga is linked to ancient India along with Buddhist, Hindu and Jain practices.
 A form of Yoga asana was used by other civilizations, too.
 A similar practice was by the ancient kingdom of Kemet in Egypt.
 That demonstrates that yoga has its origins in both Egypt and India.

 And how do we look at 'The Islamic prayer' (Salah)?
 This one looks like the sun salutation very well.
 Muslims have been practising 'Salah' for over 14 hundred years, and it has become a part of their daily life.
 The use of a sun salutation as a yoga series was possibly first described in 1896 by Bhagavat Simhaji in his book A Short History of Aryan Medical Science.